CQCL/benchmarking_pytket_cutensornet/README.md

-This repository contains the scripts and results for the submission of pytket-cutensornet (aka pytket-mps) to the benchmarking challenge from Quantinuum [**TODO** the files sent to participants (including instructions) will be publicly posted and linked here].
+This repository contains the scripts and results for the submission of pytket-cutensornet (aka pytket-mps) to the benchmarking challenge from Quantinuum.
+You can download the files sent to the participants from here: https://doi.org/10.5281/zenodo.15878875

 ## Disclaimer